RAFO Onești

 The company also operated a chain of 290 gas stations, of which it owned 45, the rest being business associations.

-In 2007, Petrochemical Holding GmbH acquired 98% of the company's shares, later the debts of RAFO were swapped for equity.
+In 2007, Iakov Goldovskiy's Petrochemical Holding GmbH acquired 98% of the company's shares, later the debts of RAFO were swapped for equity.
 As a result, Petrochemical Holding GmbH became 96.5% shareholder of RAFO.

 In 2008, the company stopped production, because it was no longer possible to renew its operating licence, as the facility could not comply with environmental legislation requirements.
 It entered insolvency in 2014 and in September 2019 it went bankrupt after the plan for its restructuring failed.